INTERVIEW

 BIOGRAPHY

-José Maria Blumenschein, a native of Freiburg (Germany) born of Brazilian parents, currently serves as first concertmaster of the WDR Radio Symphony Orchestra in Cologne and shares a concertmaster position at the Mahler Chamber Orchestra after serving as associate concertmaster of the Philadelphia Orchestra for three seasons.
+José Maria Blumenschein, a native of Freiburg (Germany) born of Brazilian parents, currently serves as the first concertmaster of the WDR Radio Symphony Orchestra in Cologne and shares a concertmaster position at the Mahler Chamber Orchestra after serving as associate concertmaster of the Philadelphia Orchestra for three seasons.
 During his tenure with WDR, he also took two seasons off to perform as the first concertmaster of the Vienna State Opera and Philharmonic.

 As a passionate leader, he regularly performs with orchestras and ensembles such as the Bayreuth Festival Orchestra, Chamber Orchestra of Europe, London Symphony Orchestra, Bayerische Staatsoper, Dresden Staatskapelle, and NDR Radio Orchestra.